ietf/id-guidelines/README.md

        of normative references is even more important than the stability of informative references.

-- [ ] Verify that references to other Internet-Drafts use this format: author, "title", name-version (work in progress), date.
-For instance:
+- [ ] Verify that references to other Internet-Drafts are formatted as shown in [RFC7322]:

         Foo, "The Specific Subject", Work in Progress, Internet-Draft, draft-foo-bar-specific-subject-00,